Soccer.com Exclusive with Jesse Lingard

-Jesse Lingard recently got together with soccer.com for an exclusive editorial about his pre-game rituals, on-field success and why he chooses to wear Storelli.
+Jesse Lingard recently got together with soccer.com for an exclusive interview on his pre-game rituals, his on-field success and why he chooses to wear Storelli.

-How was the last season for you?
+How was last season for you?
 What was your highlight?

 Last season goes down as a success in terms of trophies and Champions League qualification.
 The highlights for me were scoring in the League Cup Final and obviously lifting the Europa League Trophy.